vitordeoliveira/personal_blog/posts/how-host-a-rust-server-in-gcp.md

 ready: true
 ---

-# How host a rustlang server for free in the google cloud plataform?

 In the Rust language journey, after learning the basics and being able to create a server, the second thought comes to mind... how do I do it available for the internet, how should I configure my server for the internet and what is